Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Time-of-use (smart meter)

-- Best for: shifting usage (laundry/EV) to off-peak
+- Best for: shifting usage (laundry/EV) to off-peak to beat the cap

 - Watch for: high peak rates; strict time windows